Rabbits & Rabbit Care

 Rabbits can make fantastic pets.
 New rabbit owners are often surprised at how clever rabbits can be.
 They can be toilet trained, taught to walk on a lead and play games.
 Their cheeky antics can be very amusing and enjoyable to watch.

 There are many different breeds of rabbits, and they tend to have unique personality and behaviour traits.
 Before you choose a rabbit do some research into different breeds so that you can work out which would fit best into your lifestyle.
 Larger breeds need more space and long haired breeds require a lot of grooming.
-You can talk to your local vet, rabbit club, or read books or search online about different rabbit breeds.
+You can talk to your local vet, a reputable rabbit breeder, rabbit club, and learn about different rabbit breeds.
 This article Are rabbits good pets? is a great reminder about not buying rabitts on impulse, at easter time and to 'teach children responsibility'.

 It is a common misconception that rabbits are an easy or low maintenance pet.
 To stay happy and healthy they require a high standard of care, good quality housing, and good environmental enrichment.
 Maybe most importantly, most rabbits are very social animals – it is unnatural and cruel to leave them alone for long periods of time.

 Taking on a pet rabbit is a serious commitment:

 A common misconception is that rabbits only live for a few years and therefore can be an acceptable pet where time commitment to a companion animal is limited.
 This idea stems for the historically poor conditions that pet rabbits were, and often still are, kept in, leading to premature death.
 Rabbits can actually live between 8-13 years when well looked after [1 p.17] - just as long as cats and dogs!